 Inchgower isn’t a big distillery – it has 2 wash and 2 spirit stills, and only outputs 1.99 million litres annually.
 It has quite a short fermentation of 46 hours which should give a more nutty sort taste to the spirit.
 The distillery location isn’t that far away from the mouth of the River Spey, giving this Speyside whisky a coastal tang.

 Inchgower unfortunately does not have a visitors centre, but the local area has some great scenery.
 The weather in coastal Morayshire experiences a local microclimate, something that was instrumental in setting up the nearby RAF bases at Kinloss and Lossiemouth as training bases.
-Buckie a fishing town and although there isn’t that much to do there, it is one end of the Speyside Way, a long distance trail that follows the River Spey, often utilising the former railway line that ran between Craigellachie and Aviemore.
+The town of Buckie is mostly fishing town and although there isn’t that much to do there, it is one end of the Speyside Way, a long distance trail that follows the River Spey, often utilising the former railway line that ran between Craigellachie and Aviemore.
 The Moray Coastal path also passes through the town, and it’s a short walk to the impressive Spey Bay Railway viaduct if you are in the area.

 Let’s now take a wander to taste the whisky in question.